 Go Life International did not have a remuneration committee for the past year and this is not an AltX requirement.
 The remuneration policy provides for the payment of market related salaries as well as providing for the executive directors to participate in a discretionary 13th cheque, subject to performance incentives.

 Service contracts and compensation

+Go Life International has no service contracts with its executive directors.
 Non-executive directors are not subject to retirement by rotation.
-In accordance with the Constitution, the company may, from time to time, by resolutions of Directors or by resolutions of shareholders, appoint new or additional directors on such terms as it may determine.
+In accordance with the Constitution, the Company may, from time to time, by resolutions of directors or by resolutions by shareholders, appoint new or additional directors on such terms as it may determine.
 A director may be removed from office with cause by a resolution of directors.
-Unless otherwise provided by law, the shareholders shall have the power, by way of a resolution passed at a Members’ meeting, to remove any director before the expiry of his period of office subject, however, to the right of any such director to claim damages under any contract.
+Unless otherwise provided by law, the shareholders shall have the power, by way of a resolution passed at a members meeting, to remove any director before the expiry of his period of office subject, however, to the right of any such director to claim damages under any contract.

 Accountability and audit

 The company is duly incorporated in Mauritius and operates in conformity with its Constitution and all laws of Mauritius.
-137

-The board is responsible for the Group’s systems of internal financial and operational control, as well as for maintaining an appropriate relationship with the Company’s auditors.
-The board is responsible for presenting a balanced and understandable assessment of the Company’s financial position with respect to all financial and price sensitive reports on the Company.
+The Board is responsible for the Group’s systems of internal financial and operational control, as well as for maintaining an appropriate relationship with the Company’s auditors.
+The Board is responsible for presenting a balanced and understandable assessment of the Company’s financial position with respect to all financial and price sensitive reports on the Company.

 The directors will conduct an annual review of the Company’s internal controls, and report their findings to shareholders.
-This review will cover financial, operational and compliance controls, as well as a review of the risk management policies and procedures of the Company.
+This review will cover financial, operational and compliance controls, as well as a review of the risk management policies and procedures of the company.
 As the company grows in size, an internal audit committee will be established in accordance with the Mauritian Code of Governance.